Buy Our Books Actionable tips and preventive awareness

 • Frequent gas

-Tumors that are present at the juncture of the small and large intestines will have a combination of the mentioned symptoms.
+If tumors develop where the small and large intestines meet, your dog may have a combination of symptoms.

 Metabolic disease